yellows8/3ds_homemenuhax/README.md

 If you use the menuhax-thread keycombo, the non-icon-data areas of SaveData.dat will be written to FS prior to terminating the process, however see above regarding this thread.
 This is mostly useful for when you changed theme-settings.
 Icon-related data is not saved because the written data would be reset anyway, and the haxx didn't trigger properly.

 Due to the above, you can't change anything related to SD icon layout(including presents) and have it persist after a Home Menu process restart.
-You can only do so when sdiconhax isn't installed.
+You can only do so when sdiconhax isn't installed(uninstall, change layout, then install again).
+Deleting/renaming the main Home Menu extdata directory will of course reset this SD icon layout data.

 If you enter the power-off screen then return to Home Menu, the icon layout will be reset with presents however this will not be saved to FS.